A Doubt About Behavioral Finance: Financial Advisors' Daily Digest

 Statman's rational man considers that $10 deposited in his beloved's savings account could one day help defray her nursing home expenses, and in an admission of ignorance, wonders who is to say that a bottle of vinegar wouldn't better maximize her "utility function" than the rose - hence the preference for handing her cash.

-For all those who ever suspected there might be something wrong with standard finance, the above illustration nails it like none other I have seen, and explains why Statman calls his book finance for normal people.
+For all those who ever suspected there might be something wrong with standard finance, the above illustration nails it like none other I have seen and explains why Statman calls his book finance for normal people.

 I count myself as among those who have harbored doubts about standard finance, though I was never prepared to admit myself to the club of behavioral finance acolytes.
 I liked what I saw, but I was not fully convinced.
 Interestingly, the little I have so far read of this book persuades me that behavioral finance is not my cup of tea, though I see value in its insights.
 The more I read, the more I found myself frustrated with the picture, albeit an accurate one, of Statman's normal people.
 For example, normal people exhibit weak self-control and often elevate social status as a key filter in financial decision-making.
 If standard finance is for rational people and behavioral finance for normal people, I guess I tend toward practical finance for responsible people.